Sokolov49/Restoration-HUD-Lite/README.md

+# THIS BRANCH IS OUTDATED, IF YOU WANT TO USE THIS HUD ON x64 THEN USE THE OTHER BRANCH

 # This Fork preserves the in-game HUD layout of the mod and deletes everything else.

 Because this is all I want to play the game, but no one would bother to make a true 2013-like HUD.